MightyCall Mobile MightyCall Mobile AppGoogle Play

 Pros Cons

-Ability to seamlessly switch from chat to call is unique Connection issues particularly problematic for a visually-based service
+The ability to seamlessly switch from chat to call is unique Connection issues are particularly problematic for a visually-based service

-Focus on video calling helpful for companies desiring a face to face touch Support service has been noted as poor
+Focus on video calling is helpful for companies desiring a face-to-face touch Support service has been noted as poor

-Great security features ensuring safe and private conversations
+Great security features ensure safe and private conversations

 User reviews